Ray Burger, Director of Planning

 Conservation Board Members

 There are 9 members on the Conservation Board.
 CB Members serve three (3) year terms.
-In 2014 there are no terms expiring.
-In 2015, there are 5 terms expiring, with the other 4 in 2016.
 This is a little different than the Planning Board and Zoning Board of Appeals who each have one member expiring per year.

 Current members and their term expiration year: